department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/ch33-bdn-corpdb-migration/README.md

 ## Timeline

 We are effectively kicking this work off on **February 20, 2024**, which means we have less than 60 days to complete this project.
-This is a rough timeline of how this might work:
+This is a rough timeline of how this might work **if the code updates are relatively simple**.
+If we get into the code and it's much more complex, we'll need to come up with a plan around what can be done by April 20th and create an estimate on when full functionality will be available again.

 |Week| Tasks |
 |----|-------|